apache/gravitino/docs/jdbc-mysql-catalog.md

 :::

 :::caution
-If you update a nullability column to non nullability, there may be compatibility issues.
+If you update a nullability column to non-nullability, there may be compatibility issues.
 :::